opencontainers/image-spec/layer.md

 bin/my-app-tools
 ```

-To make changes to the filesystem of this container image, create a new directory, such as `f60c56784b83`, and initialize it with a snapshot of the parent image's root filesystem, so that the directory is identical to that of `c3167915dc9d`.
+To make changes to the filesystem of this image, create a new directory, such as `f60c56784b83`, and initialize it with a snapshot of the parent image's root filesystem, so that the directory is identical to that of `c3167915dc9d`.

-NOTE: a copy-on-write or union filesystem can make this very efficient:
+**Implementor's Note:** a copy-on-write or union filesystem can make this very efficient.

 ```
 f60c56784b83/